English Civil War – King versus Parliament

 Charles started to have many arguments with parliament.
 They tried to pass new laws to reduce the kings powers and give greater control to themselves.
 Parliament was also concerned the country could become catholic again.

-On 4th January 1642 Charles I burst into the House of Commons with 400 soldiers to arrest five Members of Parliament he accused of treason.
+On 4th January 1642 Charles I then burst into the House of Commons with 400 soldiers to arrest five Members of Parliament he accused of treason.
 But they were warned in advance and fled the scene before the king got there.